Mohammadreza-Tatlari/Sight/README.md

-Sight is just a practices project which is going to be look like the twitch as a steaming app
+Sight is just a practices project which is going to be look like the twitch as a streaming app